Is Your Teen Struggling To Concentrate, Organize And Stay On Task?

 Also, ADHD is a very common diagnosis, which holds less and less of a stigma.
 Countless other teens have been diagnosed with ADHD and have benefited from outside help.
 With proper treatment, there is no reason why your child should be perceived as anything other than normal.
 In therapy, your teen will learn appropriate coping skills and strategies, which will help him or her to complete the same tasks as everyone else.
 Your teen just needs the extra support to learn how.
 With help and medication, if it’s prescribed, your teen can manage ADHD symptoms and function better now and throughout his or her entire life.

-We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director Dr. Jan Hittelman.
+We encourage you to schedule a increase the likelihood of a good fit, BPS offers an online therapist directory with a BPS therapist, trained by BPS Director Dr. Jan Hittelman.
 We will work with you to determine what your child’s specific issues are, if additional psychological testing is warranted, and ensure a good match between you, your teenager and a BPS therapist in terms of personality, style and expertise.

 You can also check out our free, online therapist directory, which will match you and your child with a therapist who has expertise working with adolescents and ADHD issues.